dqrobotics/dqrobotics.github.io/docs/basics.rst

 ======================================

 .. note::
-   TWe use the mathematical notation of :cite:`adorno2017` unless otherwise stated.
+   We use the mathematical notation of :cite:`adorno2017` unless otherwise stated.

 Preliminaries
 -------------